Van Gogh Timeline

 I dip in and out on certain days and months and then follow the inevitable rabbit holes, but also check and reference the official Van Gogh Letters website from a collaboration between the Van Gogh Museum and Huygens Instituut: the letter numbers are different but so are some of the translations, which are easier to quote from there.
 I then check WikiMedia Commons for any public domain images I can use.

-Van Gogh Timeline: July
+Van Gogh Timeline for July

 July is an incredibly significant month in the timeline of Vincent Van Gogh, with many of the biggest life events happening during this month.